vinted/kafka-connect-vespa/README.md

 `vespa.max.streams.per.connection`
-This determines the maximum number of concurrent, in-flight requests for this Sets the maximum number of streams per HTTP/2 client, which is maxConnections \* maxStreamsPerConnection.
-Prefer more streams over more connections, when possible.
+This determines the maximum number of concurrent, in-flight requests for these Sets the maximum number of streams per HTTP/2 client, which is maxConnections \* maxStreamsPerConnection.
+Prefer more streams to more connections, when possible.
 The feed client automatically throttles load to achieve the best throughput, and the actual number of streams per connection is usually lower than the maximum.